tamadasun/Integrated-Movie-Recommendation-and-Analysis/README.md

 - Data Visualization
     - Model Evaluation: Visualize the performance of different recommendation models and showcase Silhouette and Inertia Scores.
     - Feature Importance: Gain insights into the importance of different features in the models through visualizations, aiding in model interpretation.
-    - User-Item Interaction: Visualize patterns in user-item interaction matrices to understand user preferences and item popularity.

 ---